Mistelbach: History

 Early settlements in the Mistelbach area can be traced back to pre-Christian times.

-Around 1130 Mistelbach was mentioned on official deeds for the first time.
-After the Lords of Mistelbach had ceased around 1370 the initially royal estates of Wilfersdorf were given to the House of Lichtenstein.
+Around 1130, Mistelbach was mentioned in official deeds for the first time.
+After the Lords of Mistelbach died out around 1370, the royal estates of Wilfersdorf were given to the House of Lichtenstein.

 Mistelbach was granted its first right to hold markets in 1372.
 Today, the town still hosts four markets per year.
-Mistelbach received its town charter July 5, 1874.
+Mistelbach received its town charter on 5 July 1874.

-In the 19th century Mistelbach was strongly influenced by its connection to the Austrian Eastern Railway.
-It eventually became the district's capital and schools were built.
-In the 20th century Mistelbach experienced difficulties caused by its geographical proximity to the Iron Curtain.
-Nevertheless, the town developed into a regional center of the Eastern Winequarter (Weinviertel).
+In the 19th century, Mistelbach was strongly influenced by its connection to the Austrian Eastern Railway.
+It eventually became the district's capital.
+In the 20th century, the town experienced difficulties caused by its geographical proximity to the Iron Curtain.
+Nevertheless, Mistelbach developed into a regional center of the Eastern Winequarter (Weinviertel).

-Population

-According to the 2011 census, Mistelbach had 10,963 residents, compared to a 2001 census population of 10,644.
-In 1991 Mistelbach counted 10,234 residents, in 1981 10,251 and in 1971 10,235.

 Politics

-The post of mayor is held by Mr. Chrisitan Balon.
-Mr. Gabauer acts as Chief Municipal Officer.

-After local elections March 6, 2005 the 37 seats of the Municipal Council are divided as follows:

-ÖVP (Austrian Christian Democratic Party): 20 seats, SPÖ (Austrian Social Democratic Party): 11 seats, LAB: 3 seats, Green Party of Austria: 2 seats, and FPÖ (Austrian Freedom Party): 1 seat.
+The current mayor is Erich Stubenvoll of the Austrian People's Party.
+The district council has 37 seats.
+Apportionment according to the district council elections from 26 January 2025: